-It’s Time For Some Updated Kombucha!
+It’s The Time of Year for Some Kombucha!

 This is a re-write of an old post about this incredible gut friendly drink.
 I’ve had so many enquiries about kombucha making since Lockdown, so it’s an ideal time for a re-vamp!